sparkletown/sparkle/README.md

 **Note**: You might need to emulate the firebase functions locally before the server can properly start.
 If you have issues using/editing the actual staging functions, try that.

+**Note**: If you're interested in setting up the project to run in your own environment but you're still unclear about how to do that feel free to open an issue asking for assistance.

 ### Stripe